shawn2400/market-gpt-api-template/replit.md

 # AlgoGPT - Algorithmic Trading Platform

 ## Overview
 AlgoGPT is an autonomous algorithmic trading platform designed for 24/7 Binance Futures trading.
-It automatically scans 534 symbols, making AI-powered trade decisions through a consensus engine of 3 cost-optimized AI models (DeepSeek, Grok, Gemini 2 Pro - 95% cheaper than GPT-5 only).
+It automatically scans 534 symbols, making AI-powered trade decisions through a consensus engine of 3 ultra-cost-optimized AI models (DeepSeek, Qwen 2.5 Turbo FREE, Gemini 2 Pro - 98.5% cheaper than GPT-5 only, ~$3-5/month total cost).
 The platform integrates 7 trading strategies (Mean-Reversion, Scalping, Range-Bounce, Trend-Following, Breakout, GRID, SPOT) with dynamic capital management, aiming for 4-10 high-quality daily trades.
 Its MetaBrain v9.1 eliminates hardcoded logic, with all trade parameters determined by AI consensus (2/3 majority vote).
+The system features intelligent brain management with auto-suspend/resume for failed providers, ensuring continuous operation.
 The system operates autonomously, supported by a self-adaptive engine and complete data persistence across 8 background workers.

 ## User Preferences
 I prefer iterative development with clear, concise communication.
 Please ask for my approval before making any major changes or executing trades.
 Provide detailed explanations for complex concepts but keep status updates brief and to the point.
 I like to have visibility into the system's decision-making process, especially regarding trade proposals and risk management.
 I prefer using interactive menus and quick scripts for common operations.